-With a decade behind is there’s no time like the present to reassess some of those items that have been lingering in your wardrobe without getting any wear.
-Because it’s never too early to start overhauling your wardrobe for the year ahead, we’ve rounded up the fashion trends from the last decade that need to be left behind in 2020.
+There’s no time the present to reassess some of those items that have been lingering in your wardrobe without getting any wear.
+Because it’s never too late to start overhauling your wardrobe or get cracking with those fashion-related resolutions you made months ago, we’ve rounded up the fashion trends from the last decade that need to be left behind in 2020.

 Curating a wardrobe that’s ethically minded is a no brainer.
 And with luxury brand after luxury brand â€“ including the likes of Gucci, Chanel, Coach and Prada â€“ making moves to ban fur, we’ve decided we all need to follow suit, stat.